 Please note this event was originally due to take place in March 2020 but was postponed due to the COVID-19 outbreak.

-The EV Infrastructure Summit provides a platform on which senior representatives from the key sectors involved discuss the national 2050 zero-emission targets, at a time when there is a great deal of uncertainty about how they will be achieved.
+The EV Infrastructure Summit provides a platform on which senior representatives from the key sectors involved will discuss the national 2050 zero-emission targets, at a time when there is a great deal of uncertainty about how they will be achieved.
 Energy industry leaders attend this now well established annual gathering to obtain insights that will inform their investment decisions in the upcoming year.
 Car manufacturers are present to strategize about their EV manufacturing strategies and to meet key stakeholders to discuss their fleet deployment in the UK.
 Charging infrastructure providers come to the summit so that they can understand the government’s developing policy in this area and make assessments about future demand for their product.
-The transition to EVs will be covered in full during two days of invaluable networking opportunities and a stellar outline of speakers and content.
+The transition to EVs will be covered in full during two days of invaluable networking opportunities and a stellar line-up of speakers focused on highly relevant content.

 Key topics will include:

 · The OLEV Plan for High Power Charging

 · Funding, incentives and support for EV market transition

 · Charging infrastructure – reflecting on proposals for electric vehicle chargepoint smart technology regulations.

 · What are the general opportunities and the main challenges?

 · Delivering the UK’s long-term infrastructure planning and the appropriate regime.
 Investing in EV infrastructure, both grid and charging – what needs to be done to make this happen and to scale?

 · The UK’s readiness to accommodate a fleet of 10 million electric vehicles